Alamantus/FeatherWiki/README.md

 ### Details

-Feather Wiki uses [Choo](https://choo.io) as its base JavaScript framework, [JSON-Compress](https://github.com/Alamantus/JSON-Compress) for minifying JSON output, [pell](https://jaredreich.com/pell/) for its HTML editor, and [Snarkdown](https://github.com/developit/snarkdown) for its Markdown parsing.
+Feather Wiki uses [Choo](https://choo.io) as its base JavaScript framework, a subset of [JSON-Compress](https://github.com/Alamantus/JSON-Compress) for minifying JSON output, [pell](https://jaredreich.com/pell/) for its HTML editor, and [Snarkdown](https://github.com/developit/snarkdown) for its Markdown parsing.